alifnrzm/-Investigating-Trend-of-Blood-Donation-in-Malaysia/README.md

 donations_by_facility_df, donations_by_state_df, new_donors_facility_df, new_donors_state_df, regular_donor_df = load_data()
 ```

-Using datetime, the dates for each dataframe is converted to date format and extracted year from the date to be used in analysis down the script
+Using datetime, the dates for each dataframe is converted to date format and extracted year from the date to be used in analysis down the script.

 ```python